Archaeology Brown Bag Series

 “Colonoware” is a form of hand-built earthenware pottery made by enslaved Africans and Native Americans between the 17th and 19th centuries.
 This type of pottery served as daily cooking, storage, and serving vessels for most enslaved people living in colonial-period settlements and plantations in early America.
 The distinctively “plain” appearance of this pottery is intriguing, as it is quite unlike the vibrantly decorated pottery made by contemporaneous societies in Africa and Native American groups.
 Sattes will discuss the study of colonoware in Charleston, SC and how current research explores its production and relationship to emerging colonial identities.

-Feb 2, 4:00-5:30pm | Brooks Hall Commons
+Feb 2, 4:00–5:30pm | Fayerweather Hall Lounge

 A Scholarly Divide in Research in the Forum at Pompeii: Archaeological Basics Yield Dividends